mmomtchev/nobind/README.md

   .def(&Hello::name, "name");
 ```

+`nobind` will automatically determine if the object is a static or an instance one.

 ### Creating wrappers and using STLs

 Using STLs usually requires creating a wrapper function unless the original C++ function has been designed from the ground up to work with `nobind`: